What is exec, and why do I need it (EWWW IO system requirements)?

 First of all, the reason there are image optimization plugins is that PHP is bad at compressing images.
 If it were not so, someone would just write a nifty PHP function to compress your images, and we would all move on our merry way.

 To optimize images, then, we need something outside of PHP.
 Most plugins simply send your images to a third-party server, run the optimization on their server, then send the image back.
 This is cloud-based compression, and PHP does this easily on pretty much any web host.
 You can certainly do that with EWWW IO as well.
 In fact, I recommend it if you want to really make your site fast.
-Lossless compression will only get you so far, but lossy compression takes things to a whole different level.
+Lossless compression will only get you so far, but our premium compression takes things to a whole different level.

 To optimize your images right on your own server, without sending them somewhere else, we need some extra tools outside of PHP.
 EWWW IO uses tools like jpegtran, optipng, gifsicle, and others, but those are command-line tools, so how does PHP talk to a command-line tool?
 PHP can use several different functions, but 'exec' is the one used by EWWW IO.
 So the reason EWWW IO needs 'exec' is to allow PHP to run command-line tools on your server.